IgorBermude/IgorBermude/README.md

+## Hi there
-## Hi there, I'm Igor Bermude Severnini 🤝
+# I'm Igor Bermude Severnini - Desenvolvedor 🤝

 I'm a software Software Engineer and Information Systems student at IFES.
-I'm currently working on a full stack mobile application.
+Welcome to my profile.

 ### 📫 Where you can reach me?
 <div>